-support for intellectual events that foster interdisciplinary collaboration, public engagement, and innovation in research and teaching.
-Humanities Grants support dozens of lectures, readings, symposia, and conferences each year.
-They are not
+foster interdisciplinary collaboration, public engagement, and innovation in research and teaching.
+The Humanities Grants Program supports dozens of lectures, readings, symposia, and conferences each year.
+Grants are not

 awarded for individual research, faculty travel, equipment, salary, curriculum development, classroom activities, or non-Miami events.
 Supported events must be open to the public, and applicants must be full-time faculty.This program has been suspended for 2020-2021, due to pandemic-related budget cuts

 and read the guidelines carefully.
 Email your completed application as a Word or PDF attachment to email@example.com.
 In the fall of 2021-2022 the center will return to its normal schedule of application review after three deadlines spread throughout the year: August 27, 2021

 .
 Requests for event or program support are reviewed by the center’s steering committee within several weeks of submission.